 The Cote d’Azur (Azure Coast), with its legendary scenery, glistening seas, idyllic beaches, and excellent gastronomy, is undoubtedly a gift from the heavens.
 Indeed, this glamorous piece of coastline has long attracted the jet-set, everyone from queens, tsars, and princes to today’s celebrity A-list visitors.
 And if this super-chic part of the world has a ‘capital,’ then it is undoubtedly Nice.

 The painter Henri Matisse certainly understood this magical city’s charms, expressing his admiration for Nice’s incredible light and its legendary joie de vivre.
 It’s understandable, of course, for this city offers some of the best quality of life in the world.
-In essence, shimmering Mediterranean shores, the very best of Provencal cuisine, unique artistic heritage, and Alpine wilderness are within an hour’s drive from Nice.
-No wonder that so many visitors fall in love with the place and never want to leave!
+Shimmering Mediterranean shores, the best Provencal cuisine, unique artistic heritage, and Alpine wilderness are within an hour’s drive from Nice.
+No wonder so many visitors fall in love with the place and never want to leave!

 The first visitors to spot Nice’s substantial charms were the Ligurians, who occupied the eastern part of France’s Mediterranean coast, including the area now known as the Cote d’Azur, in the 1st Millennium BC.
-Yet Nice itself was founded by the Greeks in around 350 BC, a settlement initially designed as a base for the Greek seafarers from Marseille.
-They named the settlement Nikaia to commemorate a nearby victory – victory is ‘nike’ in Greek.
+Yet Nice was founded by the Greeks around 350 BC.
+It was a settlement initially designed as a base for the Greek seafarers from Marseille.
+They named the settlement Nikaia to commemorate a nearby victory – victory is ‘Nike’ in Greek.

-However, the Romans also had their sights set on conquering the alluring territory of the Cote d’Azur, and subsequently forced out the Greeks in 125 BC.
-Following their invasion of Gaul (France) in the last century BC, the Romans created Provincia Romana – the area between the Alps, coast, and the River Rhone – which became what we today know as Provence.
-In 154 BC, the Romans finally settled in what is now called Cimiez, where there are still Roman ruins remaining today.
+However, the Romans also set their sights on conquering the alluring territory of the Cote d’Azur and forced out the Greeks in 125 BC.
+Following their invasion of Gaul (France) in the last century BC, the Romans created Provincia Romana – the area between the Alps, coast, and the River Rhone – which became what we know as Provence.
+In 154 BC, the Romans finally settled in what is now called Cimiez, where Roman ruins remain today.

 During the Middle Ages, Nice switched allegiances.
-It became an ally of Pisa, fighting many wars against Genoa, attracting the wrath of both the King of France and the Holy Roman Emperor.
+It became an ally of Pisa, fighting many wars against Genoa, attracting the wrath of the King of France and the Holy Roman Emperor.
 By the 10th century, Nice was ruled by the Counts of Provence, although the city found more stability as part of the House of Savoy.
-In 1388 Nice was incorporated in this great dynasty, while the rest of the surrounding Provencal region became part of the French kingdom in 1482.
-After that, Nice played – either directly or indirectly – a role in the history of Savoy until the 19th century.
+In 1388, Nice was incorporated into this great dynasty, while the rest of the surrounding Provencal region became part of the French kingdom in 1482.

-As a vital outpost of the Savoy, Nice rapidly became one of the most important commercial and maritime cities in Western Europe.
-It was witness to several key events and conflicts; in 1543, Nice was laid siege by the united forces of Francis I and Barbarossa Hayreddin Pasha, who wished to claim the city as their own.
+As a vital outpost of the Savoy, Nice rapidly became one of Western Europe’s most important commercial and maritime cities.
+It witnessed several key events and conflicts; in 1543, Nice was laid siege by the united forces of Francis I and Barbarossa Hayreddin Pasha, who wished to claim the city as their own.
 Its inhabitants fought bravely against the bombardments, although they were eventually forced to surrender.
 Barbarossa mercilessly pillaged the city, taking with him more than 2000 prisoners.
-As a result, famine and pestilence would torment the remaining inhabitants for years to come.
+As a result, famine and pestilence would torment the remaining inhabitants for years.

 After the Austrians were driven from northern Italy due to an agreement between Napoleon III and the House of Savoy, France took control of Nice via the Treaty of Turin in 1860.
-It is during this period that the English aristocracy and European royalty made Nice their second home, enjoying the mild winter climate.
+During this period, the English aristocracy and European royalty made Nice their second home, enjoying the mild winter climate.

 Throughout the 20th century, Nice enjoyed an exceptional art scene, spanning every movement from Impressionism to new realism.
 Moreover, paid holidays for all French workers from 1936 and improved transportation saw many more visitors arrive in summer, transforming Nice into a year-round summer playground.

-The second half of the 20th century saw Nice recover from the horrors of the 2nd World War and enjoy an unparalleled period of prosperity, driven by tourism and massive new construction projects.
+The second half of the 20th century saw Nice recover from the horrors of the 2nd World War and enjoy an unparalleled period of prosperity driven by tourism and massive new construction projects.
 Today, thanks to its busy international airport, Nice remains one of the most popular destinations in France for a summer holiday.
-Its heart and soul undoubtedly resides in the picturesque old town, a labyrinth of narrow streets and pretty squares that reverberates with the sound of merry punters at night, while strollers, in-line skaters and sunbathers line the seafront during the summer months.
+Its heart and soul undoubtedly reside in the picturesque old town, a labyrinth of narrow streets and pretty squares reverberating with merry punters at night while strollers, in-line skaters, and sunbathers line the seafront during the summer months.

 It’s a cliché, sure, but a cliché that works for this most multifaceted of cities: there is something for everyone in glorious Nice.